About Us

 Portada / About Peru / Cusco / Natural Attractions Cusco / Palcoyo Mountain in Cusco: An Alternative to the Rainbow Mountain

-It is a little-known gem in the Cusco region—an easier and less crowded alternative to the famous Rainbow Mountain (Vinicunca), yet with comparable beauty.
-Its multicolored mountain range, the result of the oxidation of minerals like iron and clay, displays vibrant shades of red, green, yellow, and purple, creating a landscape that looks like a painting.
+It is a little-known treasure in the Cusco region, a less demanding and less crowded alternative to the famous Rainbow Mountain, Vinicunca, but with comparable beauty.
+Its multicolored mountains are the result of the oxidation of minerals such as iron and clay, with vibrant shades of red, green, yellow, and purple, creating a landscape that looks like a painting.
+In addition to its impressive coloring, Palcoyo has a mysterious stone forest, a unique geological formation that adds a magical touch to the route.
+From its natural viewpoints, you can enjoy impressive panoramic views of the imposing Ausangate snow-capped mountain.
+It is ideal for those looking for an experience similar to the Rainbow Mountain Tour, but with less effort and more tranquility.

-Palcoyo Mountain, an Alternative to Rainbow Mountain, Vinicunca
+Palcoyo Mountain, an alternative to Rainbow Mountain, Vinicunca

-The best way to reach Palcoyo from Cusco is by booking a tour with a local travel agency—feel free to check our offer here (Palcoyo Mountain Tour | Rainbow Mountain | CuscoPeru.com).
-The drive takes approximately 3 hours, passing through picturesque towns like Checacupe before reaching the starting point of the hike.
+The drive takes approximately 3 hours, passing through picturesque towns such as Checacupe before reaching the starting point of the hike.

 Landscape of Palcoyo Mountain in Cusco